bishwopl/bplcrud/README.md

 # bplcrud
-Simple crud package and form generator using zend-form and doctrine-orm
+Simple crud package and form generator using laminas-form and doctrine-orm